 Former comrades and impassioned lovers commingle with colonialist repression and communist payback during the ‘Malayan Emergency’ of the early 1950s.Holden brings his career-perfected, completely believable world-weariness to his role as a planter torn between sides.
 The actors real-life infatuation with Asia (second only to his love for Africa) informs his performance, along with the toll alcoholism had written into his visage in the years since he’d hiked through another tropical jungle in The Bridge On The River Kwai.
-The guy’d seen and done it all: it shows, it hurts, it’s compelling.
+The guy had seen it all, done it all; it shows, it hurts, it’s compelling.

-Lewis Gilbert directs efficiently, while Frederick Young handles the camera, which means there is a good accounting of Malaysia’s alluring beaches, jungles and plantations.
+Lewis Gilbert directs efficiently, and Frederick Young handles the camera, which means there is a good accounting of Malaysia’s alluring beaches, jungles and plantations.
 Young immediately went onto more exotic location work in Lord Jim.
-Strong production values and a thoughtful script by Karl Tunberg (Ben-Hur), with several of the characters based on real people) pack the 123 minutes with incident.
+Strong production values and a thoughtful script by Karl Tunberg (Ben-Hur) packs the 123 minutes with incident.
 It was based “The Durian Tree”, a 1960 novel written by former journalist Michael Keon.

-Some flaw show up.
-Riz Ortolani’s score comes up occasionally overbearing, mostly in the latter part of the feature.
+Some flaws show up.
+Riz Ortolani’s score comes on occasionally overbearing, mostly in the latter part of the feature.
 The climactic fight between Holden and Tamba isn’t well-handled.
-The film did terribly at the box-office, a gross of $2,300,000 only coming in 99th for the year.
+The film did terribly at the box-office, a gross of $2,300,000 only coming in 99th place for the year.
 It’s much better than that sorry fate would indicate.